-4 IMPLEMENTATION
+5 IMPLEMENTATION

-The reduced memory requirements and the increased efficiency of compact grids compared to basic uniform grids can be attributed to the fact that L is a static array (Lagae and Dutré, 2008).
-However, the static array demands a reconstruction from scratch in dynamic scenes if the number of references to primitives varies from frame to frame and, thus, changes the size of L. In the following, we discuss three aspects related to these arguments.
+In this section, we discuss the implementation details and the influence of parameters on the efficiency of both approaches.
+In general, the reduced memory requirements and the increased efficiency compared to the basic uniform grid can be attributed to the fact that L is a static array (Lagae and Dutré, 2008).
+On the other hand, the static array demands a reconstruction from scratch in dynamic scenes if the number of references to primitives varies from frame to frame and, thus, changes the size of L. In the following we discuss three aspects related to these arguments.

 Cell size: The cell size influences the number of primitive pairs that have to be tested for intersection.
-However, it also influences the performance of the sorting algorithm.
-The more cells the primitives cover, the larger the data array and the lower the sorting performance.
+For large cells, the number of primitives per cell For small cells, the bounding boxes increases. of the primitives might cover a large number of cells.
 In (Teschner. et al., 2003), it is suggested that the average edge length of all tetrahedrons should be chosen to achieve optimal performance.
-In general, we stick to this recommendation.
+For the algorithms with sorting, the second criterion has more severe implications.
+The more cells the primitives cover, the larger the data array gets and the longer the sorting takes.
+On the other hand, the number of non-culled primitive pairs increases with the cell size.
+Therefore, in general, we stick to the recommendation and use the average edge length.
 However, if the tetrahedrons are close to regular, the maximal edge length is chosen.